cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/adjust-rules/false-positive.md

 {{<Aside type="note" header="Recommendation: Enable DDoS alerts">}}

-Cloudflare recommends that you enable [DDoS alerts](/ddos-protection/reference/alerts/) to get real-time notifications on detected and mitigated attacks automatically performed by Cloudflare’s systems.
+Cloudflare recommends that you create notifications for [DDoS alerts](/ddos-protection/reference/alerts/) to get real-time notifications on detected and mitigated attacks automatically performed by Cloudflare’s systems.
 When you receive these notifications, you can review if it is in fact a real DDoS attack, or if it is a false positive, and then take action to remedy it.

 {{</Aside>}}